 After all, the challenges we each confront – whether in business, health, or in personal interactions – are opportunities to excel and overcome barriers: a characteristic we all possess.

-Since founding Forrest Stump in 2017, Nicole has spoken dozens of times to thousands of people.
-Past clients have included universities, colleges, corporations, trade associations, nonprofits, and film festivals.
+Nicole has spoken in cities all across America to thousands of people.
+Past clients have included universities, colleges, corporations, nonprofits, and film festivals.
 Her largest audience has been to 1,000+, and she has received multiple standing ovations.
 Her presentations have ranged from motivational speaking, to healthcare policy, to lessons on how to be an advocate.

 Here is a sampling of the titles of talks Nicole has given and past clients, below:

 - Forrest Stump: An Amputee’s 1,500 Mile Journey to Freedom

 - Why I Climbed a 19,347ft Volcano

 - How I Found the Energy & Power to Be An Advocate